Kevin Murray (Australian footballer): Other matches

-Murray also played 30 matches in interstate football – 24 for Victoria and six for Western Australia.
+Murray also played 30 matches in interstate football - 24 for Victoria and six for Western Australia - and seventeen night series matches for Fitzroy (which are counted as senior by the WAFL but not the VFL/AFL).
 Among Murray's other honours, he was named an All-Australian player in 1958 for Victoria and 1966 for West Australia, the first player to achieve that distinction for two states.
-He also played in seventeen night series matches for Fitzroy, which are counted as senior by the WAFL but not the VFL/AFL.
-If these be included, Murray played a total of 424 senior career games: 374 in Victoria and 50 in Western Australia.
+If these are considered, Murray played a total of 424 senior career games in elite Australian rules football.

-The VFL/AFL lists Murray's total as 407 career senior games, with 357 in Victoria, excluding his pre-season/night series matches for Fitzroy.
+The VFL/AFL lists Murray's total as 407 career senior games, excluding his pre-season/night series matches for Fitzroy.

 Despite the differing viewpoints, Murray was the first player in elite Australian rules football history to play 400 senior career matches, a feat he achieved in either of Round 15 of 1974 (using the VFL/AFL's total) or Round 20 of 1973 (using his overall total).

 Using either of the VFL/AFL's Victorian total of 357 or his overall Victorian total of 374, Murray's Victorian career senior games total was behind only John Nicholls at his retirement.

-His senior career games total remained an elite Australian rules football record until broken by Kevin Bartlett in either of the 1982 Grand Final (using the VFL/AFL's totals), Round 12 of 1983 (excluding Bartlett's International Rules matches) or Round 5 of 1983 (including Bartlett's International Rules matches); Bartlett retired at the end of the 1983 season with 427 senior career games (using the VFL/AFL's totals), 435 senior career games (excluding his International Rules matches) or 439 senior career games (using his overall total).
+Murray's senior career games total remained an elite Australian rules football record until broken by Kevin Bartlett in either of the 1982 Grand Final (using the VFL/AFL's total) or Round 5 of 1983 (using his overall total); Bartlett retired at the end of the 1983 season with 427 senior career games (using the VFL/AFL's total) or 439 senior career games (using his overall total).